Davey-Dev/strap_arc_tools/README.md

 strap.arc tools is a set of tools designed to simplify the process of extracting and injecting the `strap.arc` file from Wii Sports' `main.dol` file.

+For those unaware, strap.arc is the file responsible for the initial Wii Remote Strap warning screen when you load up Wii Sports.

-Only requirement is to put the executable(s) in the same directory as your `main.dol` file.
+Only requirement for using this tool is to put the executable(s) in the same directory as your `main.dol` file.